yongchao98/NL2TL/README.md

 ## License

-This project is open-sourced, and can only be commercially used under our permission.
+This corresponding paper of this project will be attached here in the next months.
+This project can only be commercially used under our permission.

 ## Acknowledgments